-The new tri-band Wi-Fi 5 mesh system almost the same as the EnGenius ESR580 I reviewed late last year.
+The new tri-band Wi-Fi 5 mesh system is almost identical to the EnGenius ESR580 I reviewed late last year.
 So it’s an oddball.
 But it does have a few crucial differences, enough to edge out its older clone in reliability.

 The EnGenius is among the worst mesh systems I’ve worked with, so outdoing it doesn’t mean much.
-The point here is the TRENDnet does that by quite a large margin.
+The point here is that TRENDnet does that by quite a large margin.

 That said, if you’re looking for an affordable Wi-Fi 5 tri-band solution for a relatively large home, at a current cost of less than $230 for a 2-pack (or about $130 for a single unit), the TRENDnet will get the job done.

 The mesh doesn’t have anything to wow you, but it won’t burn a hole in your wallet, either.
 And most importantly, chances are you will not need to tend to it regularly, the way you sure would with the EnGenius.